 Apple sauce is an old country recipe that remains popular today.
 With a hint of cinnamon this dessert is creamy, sweet, and a wonderfully nutritious treat.
 It only takes a minute to warm up in the microwave. and the warmed applesauce with a dab of ice cream in the middle is a delicious treat that even kids will eat.

 With the number of apples we harvest in a year it truly is an indispensable tool.
-An apple peeler makes the harvesting job so much easier.
-I have my youngest daughter to thank for this very thoughtful gift.
+An apple peeler makes the harvesting job so much easier and I have my youngest daughter to thank for this very thoughtful gift.

 This handy gadget works amazing for quickly peeling and coring the apples.
 It really does help out like an extra pair of hands in the kitchen.
 I love it.
 I attach the apple peeler near to the edge of my work table and place a large bowl under it to catch the discarded peels and cores.

 Of course you can also do the peeling by hand.
 You will need to peel, core, and dice about 10 to 12 apples.
 If you put them directly into your pot as you prepare them then you can judge the approximate amount that you will need to fill your pot.
 The apples will cook down to about one half the amount that you put into your pot so go ahead and fill your pot to the top.